jezzsantos/saastack/docs/design-principles/0020-api-framework.md

 TBD

-# Credits
+### Credits

-Many of the implementation patterns were inspired by content created by [Nick Chapsas](https://www.youtube.com/@nickchapsas)
+Some of the implementation patterns (that used MediatR) were inspired by content and recomendations created by [Nick Chapsas](https://www.youtube.com/@nickchapsas)